 More than a band name, Rancho Divine represents that sacred community of family, friends and co-creators surrounding her now.
 It’s a transcendent place filled with life, love, joy, and imagination.
 “It’s about community—making music you love with people you love.
 Musicians know that there is a shared experience that happens when they are playing music together.
 It feeds the soul.”

-This collaboration has resulted in a long-awaited album simply called, Beautiful, a collection of masterfully crafted songs that showcases Caryl’s warmth, wisdom and depth.
-And like those photographs hanging in her studio, these songs convey the deeper revelation of truly being Beautiful, no matter your circumstance, your age, or your background.
+This collaboration has resulted in a long-awaited album, Mercy Road, a collection of masterfully crafted songs that showcases Caryl’s warmth, wisdom and depth.
+And like those photographs hanging in her studio, these songs convey the deeper revelations of the journey life can take you on, no matter your circumstance, your age, or your background.
 As Karen Carpenter’s did for her, she wants her voice to be an invitation to take a deep breath, slow down, and listen.
 “Making that kind of connection—singer to listener—is a gift.
 It’s sacred.
 It can bring relief and calm, joy and laughter, introspection and hope, or comfort and tears.
 It’s spiritual.
 It’s why I do this.”